eliztan/tp/docs/DeveloperGuide.md

 4. ListUserCommand Class : It handles the command list by user storing user information

 ##### Implementation Details
 How?
-The "ListCommand" upon execution will:
+The `ListCommand` upon execution will:
-- Split user input with the regex "/sortby" to determine the various arguments the user has for the list function
+- Split user input with the regex `/sortby` to determine the various arguments the user has for the list function
 - Parses the argument to figure which it is
-- If the argument is empty, an exception EmptyArgumentsException is thrown
+- If the argument is empty, an exception `EmptyArgumentsException` is thrown
-- In the case that the argument is `alphabetical` or `default`, the function creates a new ArrayList<Book> to copy the original ArrayList and sort the new ArrayList according to the necessary argument.
-The toString() function of each book in the newly sorted ArrayList is then called.
+- In the case that the argument is `alphabetical` or `default`, the function creates a new `ArrayList<Book>` to copy the original ArrayList and sort the new ArrayList according to the necessary argument.
+The `toString()` function of each book in the newly sorted ArrayList is then called.
 - If there are no books in the original ArrayList, an exception is thrown and the user is informed of it.
-- In the case that the argument is `user`, the class ListUserCommand is called.
+- In the case that the argument is `user`, the class `ListUserCommand` is called.
-- If user list is empty, an exception EmptyUserListException is thrown
+- If user list is empty, an exception `EmptyUserListException` is thrown
 - Iterates through the list of users.
 For every user, iterates through the list of books borrowed by that user
 - Repeats until the whole user list is completed